atqp11/portfolio-tracker/product/Planning/refactoring/production-readiness-2024/QUOTA_VS_RATE_LIMITING.md

 2. **Decide on tier strategy** (will you offer unlimited plans?)
 3. **If unlimited planned:** Add rate limiting to Week 1 of production readiness plan
 4. **If finite quotas only:** Keep rate limiting as Month 2 nice-to-have

 ---

+## Roadmap / Scheduling

+User-level rate limiting is planned as a later-phase enhancement (post‑MVP).
+Linking and prioritization are intentionally deferred so MVP launch focuses on cache refactor and quota enforcement.

+- Target: Post‑MVP / Month 2 (unless unlimited-tier is introduced earlier)
+- Docs: Details and implementation notes live in `docs/4_Feature_Deep_Dives/AI_SYSTEM_DESIGN_MVP.md`

+---